 Thus charitable organizations have reached millions of sick people in the grassroots level, within our communities and have got tremendous positive responses from poverty-stricken men and women ,who want these organizations to provide medical services for free.

-List of Top 5 Trust Organizations Providing Free Medical care To People in Need in Australia
+List of Top 5 Trust Organizations Providing Free Medical care To People in Need in Pakistan from Australia

 1- Transparent Hands